codemascot/woocom-account-widget/readme.txt

 > I'm thinking about adding some more hooks to this plugin.
 If you have any idea please share through the forum or direct email me at ***naby88@gmail.com*** or at ***naby88@live.com***.

 You can also contribute through this SVN repository of WordPress.org as well as you can contribute here at this **[GitHub](https://github.com/rnaby/woocom-account-widget)** repository also.

+== Installation ==
+1. Upload the plugin to `wp-content/plugins` directory
+2. Go to the **Plugins** menu at dashboard in backend to activate the **WooCom Account Widget** plugin.
+3. After activation you\'ll find the widget at your widget area dashboard.

 == Changelog ==